pramnora/MS-DOS/README.md

 ## MS DOS, Batch [.bat] file programming...

+MS DOS, is a CLI/Command Line Interface...that is all text based...;
+meaning, you have to type in each command.

-MS DOS, uses batch files to run commands...; and, these commands are either...
+MS DOS commands are either...

-- typed into the MS DOS Command Prompt window
+- typed into the MS DOS Command Prompt window, individually, one command at a time

 - stored inside of a plain text file using file name extension: [.bat];
   which is also referred to being called a Windows 'batch' program file...;